Our Team

 At 41 I look back on my life and it’s easy to recognize that I was always drawn to sports.
 For most in my family, it was never a priority.
 But I would somehow try to find a way to better myself physically in an attempt to be a better athlete.
 My athletic path was unusual and I played an uncommon sport, racquetball through middle school and high school.
 I was a former college racquetball player at Purdue University in the mid-90’s.

 After several back injuries, I could no longer play racquetball and started down a very unhealthy lifestyle.
 Fast-forward 15 years, and my weight ballooned from 190lbs to 300lbs.
 I was on TRICOR medicine, snored terribly, had incredible back pain, and with 31% body fat was quite obese.
 In 2010 I started on the P90X program and had some success, lost weight, and got stronger.
 I then bought a Vitamix blender and started learning about a paleo diet and had more success.
 My gym offered group classes that people were calling CrossFit.
 I continued in those classes through 2011 and had more success.
-Then in 2012 I searched out and interviewed several CF boxes in Indianapolis.
+Then in 2012 I searched out and interviewed several boxes in Indianapolis.
 I finally settled in with CrossFit Naptown and trained there through 2012.
 Now I am the healthiest I have ever been.

 I have been an entrepreneur for my career, have my MBA from Purdue, have owned a painting franchise, worked as an investment broker, ran a division for a state agency, etc. I knew in 2012 I wanted to own and run my own facility.
 I began coaching a few athletes in my garage while I was developing a plan and learning as much as I could about having my own training facility.